 Market and Model

-If you think in terms of needing an £80,000 budget for your E 63, you won't be too far out.
+If you think in terms of needing an £100,000 budget for your E 63 S, you won't be too far out.
 That's certainly not an insignificant amount but next to, say, a Porsche 911 Carerra, the E 63 AMG looks a lot of car for the cash.
 There's a premium of £2,000 to find if you want the estate model, rather than the saloon.

 Cost of Ownership

 You won't be expecting a car of this kind to be very efficient.
 You might be surprised.
-The old 5.5-litre normally aspirated E 63 AMG managed 28.8mpg on the combined cycle and 230g/km of CO2.
-This 4.0-litre turbo model improves those figures considerably - to 31.7mpg and 203g/km.
+The E 63 S puts out 277g/km of WLTP-rated CO2 in saloon form - and 283g/km as an estate.
+And 23.2mpg combined (22.8mpg as an estate).
+That's not bad for a super saloon of this calibre.
 So, how has AMG done it?
-A key reason lies with this smaller engine's cylinder deactivation system which works when the driver selects the 'Comfort' transmission program.
+A key reason lies with this V8 engine's cylinder deactivation system which works when the driver selects the 'Comfort' transmission program.
 In the partial-load range, cylinders two, three, five and eight are deactivated, which crucially lowers the fuel consumption.

 The set-up is available over a wide engine speed range from 1,000 to 3250 rpm.
 The AMG main menu on the instrument cluster informs the driver whether the cylinder deactivation system is in use and whether the engine is presently operating in the partial or full-load range.
 The transition from four to eight-cylinder operation is immediate, fast and imperceptible, so that the passengers do not experience any loss of comfort.

-This new generation 4.0-litre Mercedes-AMG E 63 firmly establishes itself at the top of the executive super saloon class.
-It looks good and it should rides brilliantly for such a focused car, thanks to the freshly developed AMG air suspension.
+This improved E 63 remains right at the top of the executive super saloon class, a really credible alternative to a BMW M5 Competition.
+It looks good and rides brilliantly for such a focused car, thanks to its sophisticated AMG air suspension.

-The interior is beautifully finished with some of the best sports seats you'll ever encounter and a quality of materials that you'd hope to find in a car that carries this sort of price tag.
+The interior now even more beautifully finished, with much improved media screens, some of the best sports seats you'll ever encounter and a quality of materials that you'd hope to find in a car that carries this sort of price tag.
 As long as you can afford the running costs, the E 63 is a car that can do virtually every task without ever appearing to be a master of none.
 It's hard to see how Mercedes could have pitched this one better.

-Mercedes-AMG E 63 4MATIC+ review by Jonathan Crouch
+Mercedes-AMG E 63 S 4MATIC+ review by Jonathan Crouch